The Mary Rose sank on her maiden voyage

 Over 100 varieties of plum were found on the Mary Rose

-This is an odd one, as our records only show four variations of plum; Catalonia, Mirabelle, Cherry and Yellow Cherry plums.
+This is an odd one, as our records only show four varieties of plum; Catalonia, Mirabelle, Cherry and Yellow Cherry plums.
 Also, we only have between 81-117 plum stones recovered from the ship.
 Unless every single one was a different variety, it’s unlikely that we could have over 100 varieties.

 This seems to have come from a gardening website which mentions we found over a thousand plum stones, and talks about how you can tell the varieties from the stones, which got misread by a different page, then spread from there.
 It occasionally pops up in lists of “fun food facts”, as do the next two myths…